-Rheumatoid arthritis (RA) is a chronic autoimmune disease that causes the body’s immune system to attack its own tissues, including the delicate tissues that encapsulate most joints.
+Rheumatoid arthritis (RA) is a chronic autoimmune disease that causes the immune system to attack the body’s own tissues, particularly the delicate tissue that surround joints.

-RA can affect almost any joint in the body, but initial symptoms usually affect the wrists, knuckles, balls of the feet, and/or knees.
-In addition to triggering painful joint swelling and stiffness, rheumatoid arthritis can cause fever and fatigue and potentially lead to long-term joint deformities.
+RA can affect almost any joint in the body.
+The first signs and symptoms usually show up in the wrists, knuckles, balls of the feet, and/or knees.
+In addition to causing painful joint swelling and stiffness, rheumatoid arthritis can cause fever and fatigue.

 How Does Rheumatoid Arthritis Progress Over Time?

-Inflammation causes the synovial tissue cells to divide and multiply, which causes the synovial tissue to thicken, resulting in more swelling and pain.
-As cell division continues, cell growth expands into the joint space.
-This new tissue is called pannus or rheumatoid pannus.
+Inflammation causes the synovial tissue cells to divide and multiply, which causes the tissue to thicken, resulting in more pain and swelling.
+As cells continue to multiply, the tissue expands into the joint space—the space between the joint’s two bones—where it does not belong.
+The invading tissue is called pannus or rheumatoid pannus.

 See What Is Pannus?